 None: This is indicates no TLS at all on the Public Application Port.
 This can be used for Load Balancer health checks.
 It is not recommended to allow user access over HTTP.
 Even in that case though, only the public APIs will be accessible.
 If an API requires authorization it cannot be accessible over an HTTP service.

-By default every service (PU) is provided with a server certificate issued by Aporeto.
-This certificate combines several attributes in the Service Alternative Names such as:
+By default every service (processing unit) is provided with a server certificate issued by Aporeto.
+This certificate combines several attributes in the subject alternative name (SAN) such as:

 IP addresses of the process as it can be accessed by external systems.
 These is essentially the list of IPs from the corresponding attribute plus the list of local IPs discovered by the enforcers.